precice/nix-packages/README.md

 To avoid building everything from scratch for yourself, you should definitely answer the prompt with yes here.
 When enabled, Nix uses the garnix cache which contains all packages and images the flake contains as outputs.
 Those outputs are built inside a CI job, so on every commit.

+Using garnix only works if you use the `./setup.sh` script or the preCICE VM we provide, you shouldn't have to configure anything.
+If you use a vanilla solution, please refer to [the section below](#notes-regarding-vanilla-nixnixos), but if there are any "out of the box" problems with the setup script or the VM, please open an issue.

 ```
 # 0. If nix is not already available, we first need to download it